p33t00/py-game/README.md

 This will let Player change Bot intelligence level and will restart game.

+# Exit:
+In order to exit the game, ```exit``` command can be used.

 ### Unit Testing
 ================
+Our project uses unittests and pytests to cover different functionality.
+Each is executed and presents statitstics separately.
+That means, when you run pytests, unittests are not executed and not included in the stats.

 # Setup Testing env:
 1. Run ```make venv``` to install python virtual environment and get a hint on starting it.
 2. Run ```make install``` to install dev environment